32 Different Types of Moths in Minnesota

 18. Barberry Geometer Moth

 Barberry Geometer moths in Minnesota feed mainly on foliage, including oak trees and other deciduous trees and shrubs such as maples and willows.
-They typically lay their eggs on barberry bushes in late spring or early summer, which is where they get their scientific name from “Coryphista meadii” which references the genus of gooseberries called “Corylophis” to which barberry bushes belong.
+They typically lay their eggs on barberry bushes in late spring or early summer, where they get their scientific name from “Coryphista meadii” which references the genus of gooseberries called “Corylophis” to which barberry bushes belong.

 Barberry Geometer types of moths in Minnesota play an important role in ecosystems since larvae provide a food source for birds, small mammals, bats, spiders, and insectivorous ants.
 The types of moths in Minnesota are also important pollinators because they visit a variety of flowers while nectaring.
 As a result, they help spread pollen between plants to ensure successful fertilization within plant species.